alexioana/text2image_search/readme.md

 ```
 **NB** This bash script abstracts two commands that would continuously run in separate terminal windows.
 If your python environment is located at a different location than the one in this bash script, please change it so it runs as expected.

-Alternatively, run these 2 commands in 2 terminal windows:
+Alternatively, run these 2 commands in 2 terminal windows from the directory of the repo:
 ```bash
 docker run -p 6333:6333 -p 6334:6334 -v $(pwd)/qdrant_storage:/qdrant/storage:z qdrant/qdrant
 ```